tbrowder/Mi6-Helper/README.md

     $ git remote add origin git@github.com:user/Foo-Bar.git
     $ git branch -M main
     $ git push -u origin main

-Note this module has changed significantly since the author has had much more experience using **App::Mi6**.
-For example, discovering that accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file!
-(See 'App::Mi6' issue \#157.)

 This module installs a Raku executable named `mi6-helper` which is designed for the following mode of operation: